aspandyar/forum/README.md

 - Docker (optional, for container workflow)
 - `make`

-### 1) Bootstrap local prerequisites
+### 1) Bootstrap all required local settings and files

-This project expects three local artifacts:
+This project requires these local artifacts/settings before it can run:

 - `st.db`
 - `.env` (with DB credentials)
 - TLS certificates under `tls/`

-Create all of them with:
+Generate all required local files with:

 ```bash
 make start
 ```

+If needed, adjust environment settings in `.env` after generation.

 ### 2) Run the app